Scottish Society for Prevention of Cruelty to Animals: History and operations

 It was founded in Edinburgh in 1839 and one of its first aims was to improve the welfare of cart-horses.
-Over the next century and a half, the charity grew and merged with other local SPCAs, such as the Dundee SPCA, Glasgow and West of Scotland SPCA and Aberdeen SPCA.
+Over the next century and a half, the charity grew and merged with other local SPCAs, such as the Dundee SPCA, the Glasgow and West of Scotland SPCA and the Aberdeen SPCA.

 The Scottish SPCA opened its first centre in Mansfield, Balerno, in 1930.
-It acted as a Rest Farm for Horses which provided many working horses and ponies a period of rest before being returned to work.
-It now has 12 animal rescue centres which treat over 12,000 animals a year, with its headquarters and animal helpline based in Dunfermline.
+It acted as a rest farm for horses which provided many working horses and ponies a period of rest before being returned to work.
+Following recent closures, the SSPCA now has 7 animal rescue centres which treat over 12,000 animals a year.
+Its headquarters and animal helpline are based in Dunfermline.

 As an animal welfare charity, the society receives no government or lottery funding and relies on public donations to continue their work rescuing and rehoming mistreated animals in Scotland.

 The Scottish SPCA is the only animal welfare charity in the United Kingdom that is a specialist reporting agency to the Crown Office and Procurator Fiscal Service.
 This enables it to lay reports for prosecutions, given there is no effective system of private prosecution in Scotland.
 This power is coupled with the designation of the Scottish SPCA's inspectors under section 49(2)(a) of the Animal Health and Welfare (Scotland) Act 2006, which enables SSPCA Inspectors to exercise powers of entry, search, seizure and issue of binding notices under the Act, such as "care notices".
 The Scottish SPCA is the only animal welfare organisation in Great Britain to have such powers.

 In promoting prevention of cruelty, the Scottish SPCA is unique in running a free visiting education service for schools, tying in extensively with the Scottish curriculum.
 Since devolution, the Scottish SPCA has been at the forefront of campaigning in the Scottish Parliament for improved animal protection laws in Scotland and were prominent advisors on the Animal Health and Welfare (Scotland) Bill which obtained Royal Assent in May 2006.

+CEO resignation amid financial struggles

+In early-2025, CEO Kirsteen Campbell announced her departure after nearly eight years at the helm.
+Her resignation comes as the charity grapples with escalating operational costs—now at £63,000 per day—and a projected annual budget shortfall of £4,200,000.
+These financial challenges are attributed to rising expenses in veterinary care, energy bills, and food prices, coupled with a surge in animal intake due to the cost-of-living crisis with many pet owners increasingly unable to look after their pets.